Non Invasive Glucometer

 Prediabetics in the U.S.

-It is estimated that 1 out of 3 adults has prediabetes, that would mean that 80 million adults in the U.S. may develop a serious condition.
+96 million adults in the U.S. have pre-diabetes (1 in 3) and may develop a serious condition, furthermore, studies estimate that 8 out of 10 pre-diabetics don’t know they may develop a severe condition.
 All of them could benefit greatly from easy to deploy prevention models.

 Diabetics in the U.S.

-As of 2020, there were more than 34 million people in the U.S. with diabetes, however, it is estimated that close to 10 million people may be undiagnosed and unaware of their condition.
-The numbers could be much more accurate if diagnosis were more accessible.
+As of 2021, there were more than 37 million people in the U.S. with diabetes (1 in 10) however, it is estimated that close to 10 million people may be undiagnosed and unaware of their condition.
+With simple and regular blood glucose monitoring, the numbers could decrease over time.

 Credentials and Validations